sassoftware/model-management-resources/README.md

 # Model Management Resources for Open-Source Models
 This repository contains resources that can be used for administration and customizations that help with managing open-source models.
-In addition, there are sample models and data, and examples of using Jupyter notebooks to submit API requests for common tasks for managing models using SAS Model Manager or SAS Open Model Manager.
+In addition, there are sample models and data, and example Jupyter notebooks that can be used to submit API requests for common model management tasks using SAS Model Manager or SAS Open Model Manager.

 ## Overview
 SAS Open Model Manager is a standalone version of SAS Model Manager that is meant for data analysts using open-source modeling languages such as Python and R. SAS Open Model Manager is a new tool to make it easy for open-source modelers to operationalize their models.
 In a single Web application you can manage your full model life cycle: development, testing, deployment, validation, and monitoring.